WStrellis/azure-204/RequiredSkills.md

 - Configure policies on a resource group
 - Configure RBAC on a resource group

+### VM
+- create linux vm and ssh to it
+- create windows vm and rdp to it

 ### App Service
 - Deploy a web app from git
 - Deploy web app from Docker